gponeconsulting/TCC-IoT_Getting-Started_Arduino-Dragino/README.md

 If everything went well it should post a Successful transmission every 60 seconds which you will also be able to see on The Things Network website in the device data section.

-## Step 5 - Customising your message
+## Step 5 - Customising Your Message
 Right now the example code is sending the hex encoded message for `Hello, world!` which can be seen as `48 65 6C 6C 6F 2C 20 77 6F 72 6C 64 21` in The Things Network Data tab.
 We can change this to something else by changing the text in the line `static uint8_t mydata[] = "Hello, world!";` in the Arduino IDE.
 The time between messages can also be changed by changing the value of the line `const unsigned TX_INTERVAL = 60;` in the Arduino IDE.